salrashid123/envoy_control/README.md

 That is, once Envoy is started, it reads in an empty configuration which only tells it where the control plane gRPC server exists.

 After connecting to the control plane, it receives configuration information to setup an upstream cluster and listener set.
-The specific listener and cluster is trivial:  it merely proxies a request for (and only for) ```https://www.bbc.com/robots.txt```.
+The specific listener and cluster is trivial:  it merely proxies a request for `https://www.bbc.com/robots.txt`, then after a minute, it will update the envoy config to proxy for `www.yahoo.com/robots`  then finally after another minute, `blog.salrashid.me`.

 To run this sample, you need to install golang and Envoy binary itself.

-Again, this repo/articleis just how I worked through setting this up...it not best practices but simply a 'hello world' config.

 As a bonus, the control plane also launches an [Access Log](https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log) gRPC service.
 This service will receives access log stats dirctly from the proxy.
 Setting up the access log is not the primary focus of